messiasGeovani/nodejs_udp_server/README.md

 yarn install
 ```

-Lastly, run the following command in the server root directory:
+After, run the following command in the server root directory:

 ##### Production: